Updated on May 5, 2022

 Albuquerque, NM

 Partners in business and life, Shyla Sheppard and her wife, Missy Begay, opened their Native-, women-, and Queer-owned brewery in New Mexico to incorporate ingredients and culture from their Native American heritage.
-Born and raised on the Fort Berthold Reservation in North Dakota, Sheppard is a member of the Three Affiliated Tribes while Begay is the granddaughter of Navajo silversmiths and weavers.
-Together this dynamic duo weaves delicate threads of Native American customs and legacy combined with a vision for the future across their entire brewery.
+Born and raised on the Fort Berthold Reservation in North Dakota, Sheppard is a member of the Three Affiliated Tribes, while Begay is the granddaughter of Navajo silversmiths and weavers.
+Together, this dynamic duo weaves delicate threads of Native American customs and legacy combined with a vision for the future across their entire brewery.

-Last year the two started a project called the Native Land Beer Campaign designed to increase awareness about ancestral Native land and raise funds for current Native communities and organizations.
+The beauty of this synergy explodes in the can with beers like Native Land, a project designed to increase awareness about ancestral Native land and raise funds for current Native communities and organizations.

 Brooklyn Brewery